Corporate Governance Guidelines

 - Retain such counsel or consultants as the Lead Independent Director deems necessary to perform his or her responsibilities.

-Directors may be nominated by the Board or by shareholders as provided by the Company's By-laws.
+Directors may be nominated by the Board or by stockholders as provided by the Amended and Restated By-laws of the Company, dated as of November 15, 2017 (the “By-laws”).
 The G&N Committee will review all nominees for the Board in accordance with its charter.
 The G&N Committee will select qualified nominees and review its recommendations with the Board, which will decide whether to invite the nominee to join the Board.
 The Chairman of the Board will extend any invitation to join the Board.
-The Board desires to be comprised of Directors that possess high personal and professional ethics, integrity and values, and that are committed to representing the long-term interests of the shareholders.
-The Board shall reflect the diversity of the Company's shareholders, employees, customers, guests and communities.
+The Board desires to be comprised of Directors that possess high personal and professional ethics, integrity and values, and that are committed to representing the long-term interests of the stockholders.
+The Board shall reflect the diversity of the Company's stockholders, employees, customers, guests and communities.

 In order to ensure that the Board remains composed of high functioning members able to keep their commitments to Board service, the G&N Committee will evaluate the qualifications and performance of each incumbent Director before recommending the nomination of that Director for an additional term.